Can I Work While on Workers' Compensation in Georgia?

 You should know: If you refuse a light-duty assignment that falls within the restrictions or limitations communicated by your treating medical provider, your employer may have the right to terminate your workers’ compensation benefits.
 Talk to a workers’ compensation attorney as soon as possible if you believe you are not ready for the light-duty work your employer is assigning you.

-What You Need to Know About Having a Second Job While on Workers’ Comp
+Taking on a Second Job While on Workers’ Compensation

 You may also choose to seek a second job with duties consistent with the restrictions and limitations of your work injury or illness.